Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Topology of filaments

-\subsection{Separation Properties}
+\subsection{Separation properties}

-In this subsection, we show that dreadlocks that land together separate the plane in the same way as dynamic rays would.
-We have seen in Proposition~\ref{pro:dreadlockTopology} that a single dreadlock that lands in the complex plane does not separate $\C$, and now we will show that $n$ dreadlocks that land together in $\C$ separate the plane into precisely $n$ connected components.
-We also consider the separation properties of dreadlocks that land together at points at infinity.
+In this subsection, we show that filaments that land together separate the plane in the same way as dynamic rays would.
+We have seen in Proposition~\ref{pro:filamentTopology} that a single filament that lands in the complex plane does not separate $\C$, and now we will show that $n$ filaments that land together in $\C$ separate the plane into precisely $n$ connected components.
+We also consider the separation properties of filaments that land together at points at infinity.

-The following result from \cite[Theorem 63.3 and Theorem 63.5]{Mu} will help us to deduce how several dreadlocks that land together separate the plane.
+The following result from \cite[Theorem 63.3 and Theorem 63.5]{Mu} will help us to deduce how several filaments that land together separate the plane.

 \begin{Thm}[A general separation theorem] Let $C_1,C_2\subset\CC$ be non-separating continua such that $C_1\cap C_2=\{z\}$ for some $z\in\CC$.
 Then $\CC\setminus(C_1\cup C_2)$ is connected and simply connected.
 If, however, we have $C_1\cap C_2=\{z,w\}$ for distinct $z,w\in\CC$, then $\CC\setminus(C_1\cup C_2)$ consists of precisely two connected components that are both simply connected. \end{Thm}